WHO recommends wide use of AstraZeneca vaccine, including over 65s

 HSE plans

-Ireland revised vaccine rollout plans last week after deciding not to give the AstraZeneca jab to ove 65s but to use the Pfizer and Moderna vaccines only.
+Ireland revised vaccine rollout plans last week after deciding not to give the AstraZeneca jab to over 70s but to use the Pfizer and Moderna vaccines only.

 HSE chief executive Paul Reid said on Sunday the decision to change plans and not to use the AstraZeneca vaccine for the over-70 age group was likely to delay the completion of the process by only a couple of weeks.
 He said all those over 70 should receive their first dose of the vaccine by mid-April and their second by mid-May.